An optimal control model of mosquito reduction management in a dengue endemic region: Model analysis

 \section{Model analysis}

 We need to ensure that our model is biologically meaningful.
-The following theorem gives a primary meaningfulness of the model: whenever the initial condition is positive, then evolution of the solution points in forward time stays positive. \begin{theorem} Consider the model \eqref{eq:state} where $\uu\in\mathcal{U}$.
-If $\xx_0\succeq\nul$ then $\xx(t)\succeq\nul$ for all $t>0$, or particularly on the observation range $(0,T]$. \end{theorem} \begin{proof} Following the steps in \cite{WGS2013}, we let $\nn$ be $(5\times5)$-matrix representing a collection of all normal vectors (by rows) to the boundary of nonnegative orthant $\partial\R^5_+$.
-Thus we have $\nn=-I_5$ where $I_5$ denotes the identity matrix.
-To ensure that the trajectory of solution does not walk out of the nonnegative orthant, one only needs to check the trajectory of points in the boundary.
+The following theorem gives a primary meaningfulness of the model: whenever the initial condition is positive, then the solution points in the forward time stays positive. \begin{theorem} Consider the model \eqref{eq:stateaa} where $u\in U$.
+If $x_0\succeq0$ then $x(t)\succeq0$ for all $t>0$. \end{theorem} \begin{proof} Following the steps in \cite{WGS13c}, we let $n$ be a $(5\times5)$-matrix representing a collection of all normal vectors (by rows) to the boundary of nonnegative orthant $\partial\R^5_+$.
+Thus we have $n=-I_5$ where $I_5$ denotes the identity matrix.
+To ensure that the solution trajectory does not walk out of the nonnegative orthant, one only needs to check the solution points in the boundary.
 Notice that at $i$-th boundary, $\partial_i\R^5_+$,